 • Gather new or stronger documents, dated after the original refusal

-• Write a 1–2 page covering letter directly addressing the refusal points
+• Write a 1 to 2 page covering letter directly addressing the refusal points

 • Pay the standard fee again (no discount for reapplication)